jacob-wigent/cookie-jar/README.md

 ## 🤝 How to Contribute

 Contributions are welcome!
-Here’s how you can get involved:
+Here’s how you can get contribute:

 1. **Fork the Repository**: Click the "Fork" button at the top right of this page to create your own copy of the repository.